What to Expect: Hands-On Native American Cooking Class in a Puebloan Home from Santa Fe

 Norma & Hutch Naranjo

-Hands-On Horno Baking in a Puebloan Home from Santa Fe
+Hands-On Native American Cooking Class in a Puebloan Home from Santa Fe

 Norma and Hutch Naranjo’s business, The Feasting Place, hosts people from all over the world who come to experience the culture, traditional knowledge, and sustainability of their way of life.
 The Feasting Place has been named Small Business of the Year twice by the Small Business Development Center.
 Norma and Hutch regularly cater events for large organizations such as SWAIA, the National Governors Conference, the Museum of Indian Arts and Culture, the Wheelwright Museum, and the Poeh Museum.
 The Feasting Place is certified by New Mexico True.
 The business has been featured in New Mexico Magazine, Local Flavor, Edible New Mexico, Land Water People Time, and other magazines.